-Renting out your property in Portugal could not only make owning a holiday home affordable, but make a tidy profit too.
-Portugal is attracting ever-more tourists and the season gets longer each year.
+Letting your Portuguese property could not only make owning a holiday home affordable, but make a tidy profit too.
 But how can you do it legally and what taxes will you pay?
-This article explains the practicalities.
+We explore the practicalities.

 A holiday home in Portugal isn’t just a perfect bolthole and a great long-term investment.
 It’s also an asset that can provide you with a steady income while you’re not using it yourself.

-Portugal’s tourism market is booming, with nearly 13 million holidaymakers visiting the country from abroad in 2017.
+Portugal’s tourism market was booming pre-coronavirus, with nearly 13 million holidaymakers visiting the country from abroad in 2017.
+Rental prices have gone down slightly since COVID, so please note that the prices in this article are what you can expect when normal travel resumes.
 There’s also an additional huge market for domestic tourists from elsewhere in Portugal.
 This includes city-dwellers summering in the Algarve, and country residents enjoying city breaks.

 During the summer months, a two-bedroom Algarve apartment with a balcony and pool access can easily earn you from £150-300 per night.
 Occupancy and demand for such properties is consistently high in the peak tourist season.
 While demand does reduce in the off-season period, Portugal’s summer season seems to lengthen every year.
 Furthermore, tourism bodies continue to push initiatives to encourage more people to visit Portugal at off-peak times.